 We simply can't afford negative thoughts and feelings.
 The price we pay for them is far too great.
 It is not just the psychological and emotional problems they cause, but the plethora of physiological difficulties as well.
-Whatever we are afflicted by, one thing is for sure, the most powerful antedote we have is our thoughts.
+Whatever afflicts us, one thing is for sure, the most powerful antidote we have is our thoughts.